BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `minimum_depth` MUST set to the number of blocks it requires for the LSP to send `channel_ready` (previously `funding_locked`).
   - MAY be 0 to allow 0conf channels.
 - `supports_zero_channel_reserve` SHOULD set to true if the lsp supports [zeroreserve](https://github.com/ElementsProject/lightning/pull/5315).
-- `max_user_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to push to the user.
-MUST be 0 or a positive integer.
-- `max_lsp_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to contribute to the their balance.
-MUST be 1 or greater.
 - `min_required_onchain_satoshi` MUST be the number of satoshi (`order_total_satoshi` see below) that are required for the user to pay funds onchain.
 The LSP MUST allow onchain payments equal or above this value.
 MAY be null if onchain payments are NOT supported.
 - `max_channel_expiry_blocks` MUST be the maximum length in blocks a channel can be leased for.
 MUST be 1 or greater.
+- `min_user_balance_satoshi` MUST be the minimum number of satoshi that the user MUST request.
+MUST be 0 or greater.
+- `max_user_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to push to the user.
+MUST be 0 or a positive integer.
+- `min_lsp_balance_satoshi` MUST be the minimum number of satoshi that the LSP will provide to the user.
+MUST be 0 or greater.
+- `max_lsp_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to contribute to the their balance.
+MUST be 0 or greater.
+- `min_channel_balance_satoshi` MUST be the minimal channel size calculated by the sum of the requested `user_balance_satoshi` and `lsp_balance_satoshi`.
+MUST be 0 or greater.
+- `max_channel_balance_satoshi` MUST be the maximum channel size calculated by the sum of the requested `user_balance_satoshi` and `lsp_balance_satoshi`.
+MUST be 0 or greater.